EthanLifeGreat/NumPy_CNN/README.md

 With similar way of defining the network, you can build your own network, including CNN and simple BP.

-### Modules 文件夹
+### Modules directory
 nn.py: Similar to torch.nn in PyTorch, nn.py defines network layers(convolution, linear), loss functions(MSE, CrossEntropy) and optimizers(Adam, RMSProp) classes, which will be used in defining networks.

 matrix_functions.py: is used to boost functions matmul() and einsum(), when you have installed torch.
 This is because NumPy often does not use multi-kernel to compute matrix multiply.
 However, without torch module, the program is still runnable.

-### utils 文件夹
+### utils directory
 mnist.py is used to read MNIST dataset in directory data.
-The code is not written by us, and we want to thank the original author.
+The code is not written by me, and I'd like to thank the original author.

 one_hot.py is used to encode one hot for labels.